VGE - Vertical Grading Editor

 - If it doesn't, then the two PVIs are deleted and 4 new PVIs are created.
 Two at the quarter distance between the two original PVIs with vertical curve lengths of half the distance and two at the ends of the new vertical curves.

-Raise/Lower PI by Fixed Amount
+Raise/Lower PVI by Fixed Amount

 As indicated by the prompt, stop the command by clicking the left mouse button in the graphics area.